harshsrivastava961/AiChatBot/README.md

 - `axios`: HTTP client for API calls
 - `@react-native-async-storage/async-storage`: Local storage
 - `react-native-safe-area-context`: Safe area handling
+- `@react-navigation/native-stack`: Navigation stack implementation

 ## Troubleshooting

 ### API Key Issues
 - Ensure your API key is correctly set in `src/config/apiConfig.ts`
-- Verify your OpenAI account has available credits
+- Verify your Groq account has an active key (free tier available)
-- Check for rate limit errors (free tier has usage limits)
+- Groq rate limits are generous; if you hit them, wait and retry

+### Clearing History Appears Delayed
+- The chat screen reloads history whenever it regains focus.
+After clearing history in Settings, simply return to the chat screen—the conversation will be empty.

 ### Build Issues
 - **Android**: Clean build with `cd android && ./gradlew clean && cd ..`